 Applicants are required to submit the Music Department Audition Application, one Music Teacher Recommendation and to attend a Music Audition.
 When filling out the Music Department Audition Application, applicants will select a Music Audition date and will enter their Music Teacher Recommenders contact information (the Music Teacher recommendation form will be emailed directly to the applicant’s chosen recommender).

 Admission to the College of Nursing is competitive.
-The application deadline for students interested in Nursing is December 1.
+The Priority II Nursing deadline for students interested in Nursing is February 1.
 Applications will be reviewed on a rolling basis.
 Applicants who fully meet or exceed the admission criteria listed below may be admitted directly to Nursing.
-All other applicants will be admitted first to Xavier as Exploratory majors, and will receive a decision regarding their admission to the Nursing major after the December 1 deadline.
+All other applicants will be admitted first to Xavier as Exploratory majors, and will receive a decision regarding their admission to the Nursing major after the February 1 Priority II Nursing deadline.

 Students in the Nursing major must earn a 2.7 GPA and grades of 'C' or higher for nursing, science, mathematics, and social science (Sociology or Social Work) courses during their first year at Xavier to maintain good standing in the College of Nursing.

-Any student wishing to be considered for admission to the Nursing major must indicate nursing as their major of choice on their application for admission and must apply by the December 1 application deadline.
+Any student wishing to be considered for admission to the Nursing major must indicate nursing as their major of choice on their application for admission and must apply by the February 1 Priority II Nursing deadline.
 All supporting documentation must also be submitted by that time.
 Please note that no separate Nursing application is needed.